 Gratitude has the ability to transform your mindset from negativity to positivity.
 According to scientific studies, not only does it improve your psychological health, but it also improves your physical health.
-It can help rid us of toxic emotions like anger or envy, and fight off any fleeting negativity.
+It can help rid us of toxic emotions like anger or envy and fight off any fleeting negativity.
+Gratitude is a grounding practice, helping us achieve inner peace and calm a busy mind.
 For some, gratitude may be engrained in your daily routine, or for others, it may be a spontaneous activity.
-Either way, here are some sources of inspiration to brighten up your day with gratitude.
+Either way, here’s some inspo to brighten up your day with tips on how to practice gratitude.

 Think Outside the Box

-For those of you that keep a gratitude journal, I’m sure you’ve spotted some common themes, things that constantly appear on your list.
-These might be family, friends, health, financial security, pets etc. and understandably so!
+For those of you that keep a gratitude journal, it’s likely you’ve spotted some common themes, things that constantly appear on your list.
+These might be family, friends, health, financial security, pets, etc. and understandably so!
 They are the essential pillars of happiness for many.
 It’s always interesting to spice it up a bit and think of a range of things unique to the present day or week that you feel grateful for.
 For example, instead of writing friends in general, name someone that you feel particularly grateful for now.

 From a young age, my nan has been a source of inspiration.
 She pays attention to all the good around her and always has something positive to say.
 She finds joy in all the little things that most of us hardly notice.
-The amazing things she sees on her walks, about the wonderful cooking she’s been doing, how beautiful the flowers that are blooming in her garden are… She pays attention to the little things we tend to forget about and it’s definitely the secret behind her happiness.
+The amazing things she sees on her walks, about the wonderful cooking she’s been doing, how beautiful the flowers that are blooming in her garden are… She pays attention to the little things that are easily forgotten and it’s definitely a secret behind her happiness.
 She is grateful for and mindful of everything that encompasses her.
 Let’s take a leaf out of her book and pay attention to our surroundings and day-to-day activities in a mindful way.

 The Honey Bee Analogy